SchmidtDSE/afscgap/inst/paper.md

  - Library: Carl Boettiger and Fernando Perez
  - Visualization: Maya Weltman-Fahs, Brookie Guzder-Williams, and Magali de Bruyn.

 Project of The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley.
-README lists full library credits but thanks to runtime dependencies ColorBrewer, D3, Flask, Geolib, Requests, Toolz, and Papa Parse [@colorbrewer; @d3; @flask; @geolib; @requests; @toolz; @papa].
+README lists full credits but thanks to runtime dependencies ColorBrewer, D3, Flask, Geolib, Requests, Toolz, and Papa Parse [@colorbrewer; @d3; @flask; @geolib; @requests; @toolz; @papa].

 # References